Skip to main content

 duplicate-exportsSame symbol exported from multiple files

-circular-dependenciesModules that import each other directly or transitively
+circular-dependenciesModules that import each other, directly or transitively

 1. Start permissive.
 Set all rules to warn so you see issues without blocking CI.